 As mentioned above, there are two main differences between potting soils.
 The organic potting mixes will usually be heavier and more expensive than the non-organic ones.
 Also, organic soil is made from organic matter, unlike the other option which is made from industrially-made ingredients.
 Last, but not the least, the non-organic mixes are known for losing their nutritional value over time, unlike the organic soils which you will be able to reuse in most cases.

 It’s important to understand the difference between these two potting soil options.
-However, it’s only a first step of many because you still need to know which of them is the best option for your plants.
+However, it’s only the first step of many because you still need to know which of them is the best option for your plants.
 To further help you with that, here are a few important things you have to consider before you buy a certain type of potting soil.

 Moisture and Nutrient Retention